unhcr/koboloadeR/README.md

  2. Start a project within Rstudio

- 3. Launch the functions
+ 3. Launch the initialisation function:
 ```
 kobo_projectinit()
 ```
  in order to organise your project.
 It also starts a series of question to set up a configuration file to access a kobo server.
+You can now go in the `code` folder and source the `0-packages.R` script in order to install a curated list of packages.

  4. Either: